lucky-vers/Cryptonite-Taskphase/Writeup.md

 # Level 11 → 12

 It is given that the password for the next level is stored in the file `data.txt`, where all lowercase (a-z) and uppercase (A-Z) letters have been rotated by 13 positions.
-This is a common cipher, more famously known as *ROT-13*.
+This is a common cipher, more famously known as *ROT-13*

 ```
 bandit11@bandit:~$ cat data.txt
 Gur cnffjbeq vf WIAOOSFzMjXXBC0KoSKBbJ8puQm5lIEi
 ```

-We use the command `tr` to decode this.
+We use the command `tr` to decode this

 ```
 bandit11@bandit:~$ tr 'A-Za-z' 'N-ZA-Mn-za-m' < data.txt